yaramirezte/yaramirezte/README.md

 🎓 **Systems Engineer** (Application Analyst | CRM | ERP | Systems Administration)

 I am a Systems Engineer with over five years of experience in IT administration and support.
-I'm always open to learning and creating new things—both in life and in the workplace.
+Passionate about Computer Science and I'm always open to learning and creating new things—both in life and in the workplace.
 I work well both independently and as part of a team, always striving to meet deadlines.

 ---